Chart Color Schemes

 Heathmont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Heathmont's housing structure, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Heathmont stood at 38.8%, with mortgaged dwellings at 42.9% and rented dwellings at 18.2%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Heathmont was $400, compared to Melbourne metro's $385.
-Nationally, Heathmont's mortgage repayments exceeded the Australian average of $1,863, and rents were above the national figure of $375.
+Heathmont's dwelling structure, as per the latest Census, comprised 93.7% houses and 6.3% other dwellings.
+In comparison, Melbourne metro had 87.2% houses and 12.8% other dwellings.
+Home ownership in Heathmont was 38.8%, with mortgaged dwellings at 42.9% and rented ones at 18.2%.
+The median monthly mortgage repayment in Heathmont was $2,167, higher than Melbourne metro's $2,000.
+The median weekly rent in Heathmont was $400, compared to Melbourne metro's $385.
+Nationally, Heathmont's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing